Investigating if a new online system can help people with type 2 diabetes manage their condition.

-Developing a research proposal to trial of a new smartphone app to help people better manage their own health conditions.
+Developing research to test a smartphone app to help people better manage their own health.

-Dr Kiera Bartlett from The University of Manchester shares her experience of using Research for the Future to support her recruitment.
+Dr Kiera Bartlett shares her experience of using Research for the Future to support recruitment.

 Our research team, led by Prof. Neil Reeves from Manchester Metropolitan University (MMU) successfully used Help BEAT Diabetes to recruit people with diabetes to our foot and ulcer prevention study.